Laura Cristina Alonso MD

 Clinical work in Diabetes and Endocrinology

-Dr. Alonso sees patients in the Diabetes Clinic at Marlborough hospital, as well as rounding on the inpatient Diabetes and Endocrinology Consult service at the University of Massachusetts Memorial Hospital, University Campus.
+Dr. Alonso sees patients in the Diabetes Clinic in the Ambulatory Care Center at the University of Massachusetts, University Campus, as well as rounding on the inpatient Diabetes and Endocrinology Consult service.

 Regulation of pancreatic beta cell mass

 Dr. Alonso's research lab is focused on finding ways to increase the number of insulin-secreting pancreatic beta cells, so as to prevent or treat diabetes.
 She uses mouse models to determine how nutrients influence beta cell proliferation, with the goal of identifying therapeutic pathways that can be exploited to expand human beta cell mass.